 Michael Hardt and Antonio Negri – Commonwealth

-While the ability to make rights, status and privilege claims on the basis of an ‘us’ formed around a victimised identity would appear to have an important function in countering the shame imposed by oppression.
+While the ability to make rights, status, and privilege claims on the basis of an ‘us’ formed around a victimised identity would appear to have an important function in countering the shame imposed by oppression.
 There is, within the modern left, also a corresponding tendency not to tackle shame but to delight in it.
 The clearest expression of the Left’s relationship with shame and shaming is demonstrated by what R.L Stephens calls “call out culture.”
 The “call out” is a form of shaming which seeks to label an individual as fundamentally bad.
 Often the intent behind this ‘calling out’ is to make the one initiating the call out feel good, more righteous, more indignant, and like they are a better person.
-This fits to a rather worrying degree to the description of the way in which narcissists use ‘splitting’ to stabilise their sense of self positivity and preserve their self-esteem by perceiving themselves as purely upright or admirable by labelling others as purely wicked or contemptible.
+This fits to a rather worrying degree the description of the way in which narcissists use ‘splitting’ to stabilise their sense of self-positivity and preserve their self-esteem by perceiving themselves as purely upright or admirable by labeling others as purely wicked or contemptible.

-Just as perfectionism is the product of shame, so to is the puritanical ‘holier than thou’ attitude indicative in call out culture and the waves of shaming that wash through social media.
+Just as perfectionism is the product of shame, so too is the puritanical ‘holier than thou’ attitude indicative of call-out culture and the waves of shaming that wash through social media.
 After shame is triggered, a person will typically respond in one of four ways; withdrawal, attack self, avoidance, and attack others.
 The “call out” is an example of attacking others in response to unacknowledged shame, which then triggers additional shame in the target as well.
 From a political perspective, shaming individuals as an alternative to concerted political effort and analysis of the structural causes of inequality will never result in the kind of dynamic collective movements required to effectively tackle the material consequences of oppression.
-That is not to say that people should not be held accountable for their actions, particularly if they are oppressive, only that there are ways of doing so that are more likely to have the intended outcome, providing that the desired outcome is a more just world rather than simply an attempt to boost ones own ego / to alleviate your own feelings of shame through the shaming of another.
+That is not to say that people should not be held accountable for their actions, particularly if they are oppressive, only that there are ways of doing so that are more likely to have the intended outcome, providing that the desired outcome is a more just world rather than simply an attempt to boost one’s own ego / to alleviate your own feelings of shame through the shaming of another.

 In the context of personal relationships, feelings of shame (helplessness, impotence, betrayal) which may emerge as a result of another persons problematic behaviour, can – if unacknowledged – end up being expressed as anger, which triggers further shame in the other person, who is then likely to respond in a negative way.
 This person is then highly unlikely to change their behaviour.
-This results in what we could call a ‘shame spiral’ whereby anger and shame are traded backwards and forwards with no end in sight.
+This results in what we could call a ‘shame spiral’ whereby anger and shame are traded backward and forwards with no end in sight.

 Last night I watched Adam Curtis’s new documentary film HyperNormalisation.
-In his latest film Curtis explores the ways in which “we have retreated into a simplified and often completely fake version of the world.”
-Curtis argues that the collective action of the 60s has been replaced by individualism (the self of identity politics) and that this inward turn, with its emphasis on the transformation of the inner self rather than society has allowed elites to construct a fake, simplified version of the world.
-In this vision of the world there are the two kinds of people; the good guys, and the carton baddies like Colonel Gaddafi, with no confusing shades of grey in between and no difficult and uncomfortable questions.
+In his latest film, Curtis explores the ways in which “we have retreated into a simplified and often completely fake version of the world.”
+Curtis argues that the collective action of the 60s has been replaced by individualism (the self of identity politics) and that this inward turn, with its emphasis on the transformation of the inner self rather than society, has allowed elites to construct a fake, simplified version of the world.
+In this vision of the world there are the two kinds of people; the good guys, and the cartoon baddies like Colonel Gaddafi, with no confusing shades of grey in between and no difficult and uncomfortable questions.
 The parallels between the black and white world described by these elite narratives and the simple good and bad, us and them binary trap that many of us, with the assistance of the internet as echo chamber, fall into within our own lives are obvious.
 In both cases, at the personal and political level, an unwillingness or inability to search for and accept a more uncomfortable truth can have profoundly negative consequences.

 If we are seeking justice over its opposite; then we have to acknowledge that dualism as of itself cannot be held entirely responsible.
 However, in order to fully acknowledge the 50,000 shades of grey that exist between simple black and white interpretations of the world around us we also have to be able to see ourselves and others as inhabitants of this same spectrum, living in a constant state of flux.
 The problem with ‘call out’ culture and the terminology of ‘toxic people’ is not only that they risk fixing the accused in a permanent position of shame (and thus inadvertently – or not – engendering additional feelings of fear, blame and disconnection for the accused), but the accusers, in doing so, may also be seeking to position themselves in an unrealistic position of untouchable virtue.
 There is a danger then that calling out can simply serve as a tool for individuals to create their own fake and simplified reality operating along simple binary terms.